Columbus Day Open House

-Students in the BFA Graphic Design program concentrate on the study and practice of contemporary graphic design theory, techniques and application.
-The Graphic Design program prepares graduates for positions in the visual communications industry.
+Students concentrate on the study and practice of contemporary graphic design theory, techniques and application.
+This type of study prepares graduates for positions in the visual communications industry.
 Students use state-of-the-art computer workstations and peripheral devices in a hands-on studio environment to create a wide range of graphic design projects.
 The program can include focused study in Print, Web, or Multimedia Design as well as study of Photography and Illustration.
 Electives ensure ample opportunity for study in a wide range of media as well as focus in a specific discipline.
 Graduates of the program have been accepted in well-known M. F. A. programs, while others have found employment in a number of graphic communication fields in large and small companies, and institutions throughout the country.

 The Art Department is located in Tyler Hall and Lanigan Hall.
 Both buildings are on the west side of campus and are relatively close to one another.